pcrain/GungeonGoVroom/readme.md

 Currently included aggressive optimizations are:
   - **Optimize Math**: Speeds up some geometry calculations by using optimized algorithms.
 Saves a significant amount of CPU.
   - **Optimize GUI Mouse Events**: Prevents checks for whether the mouse is over a menu item when no menus are open.
 Saves a significant amount of CPU.
+  - **Optimize Goop Updates**: Speeds up goop updates by using a faster iterator over goop data.
+Saves a significant amount of CPU.
   - **Optimize Chunk Building**: Reuses temporary storage structures when rebuilding chunk data during level gen. Saves a significant amount of RAM.
   - **Optimize Pointcast**: Speeds up pointcast physics calculations by using statics instead of delegates.
 Saves a modest amount of CPU.
   - **Optimize Dungeon Size Checks**: Speeds up dungeon size lookups by using fields instead of properties.
 Saves a modest amount of CPU.